kb

 Gathered data from 48 respondents to validate our qualitative findings at scale.

-The Discoveries
+03 · The Discoveries

-Key Insights & Pain Points Our research revealed that while users can find events, the experience breaks down during coordination and social sharing.
+Our research revealed that while users can find events, the experience breaks down during coordination and social sharing.

-The "Clutter" Problem
+The Clutter Problem

 Users feel overwhelmed by irrelevant suggestions.
 65% explicitly requested better personalization.